jeffreycharters/sadspiders/content/blog/20240504-p2a-takeaways/index.md

 Bikes get washed, food gets eaten and life goes on.
 It was a good time.
 I'm not a people person but I still enjoyed it all when I could and I retain fond memories already.
 I've already begun making notes on things I did right, things I did poorly and how to improve things for next year.
 And you've just read most of them.

 Until next time, keep fit and have fun.
 Bodybreak!

+**Edit:** Yeah the jeans were fine.
+Du/er nails it.
+Even wet, no problems.